 If the answer to all of the above or one of the above is “yes” then you have been a victim of marital rape.

-Early marriage is seen often in our culture and girls are married before they are 18 years of age or having completed their education.
+Early marriage is often seen in our culture, with girls getting married before they are 18 years of age or before completing their education.
 There are many aspects that we need to be aware of when it comes to early marriage in terms of emotional, psychological and physical well being of the girl involved.

 Firstly, adolescence is one of the best parts of a girl’s life and for it to be cut short because of the responsibilities thrust upon her by marriage can be difficult, challenging and cumbersome to handle.